bbbradsmith/hatariB/README.md

     * *Toggle Status Bar* - A quick hide/reveal of the status bar, in case you like it hidden but still want to check it sometimes.
     * *Key Space/Return/Up/Down...* - Any keyboard key can be assigned to a button.
 * File formats:
-  * Floppy disk: ST, MSA, DIM, STX (can be inside ZIP or GZ)
+  * Floppy disk: ST, MSA, DIM, STX, IPF, CTR, RAW (can be inside ZIP or GZ)
   * Muli-disk: M3U, M3U8
   * TOS ROM: TOS, IMG, ROM, BIN
   * Cartridge: IMG, ROM, BIN, CART